decsourabh/Sentimental-Analysis/README.md

 Once you declare your configurations in Flume.conf, put it in $FLUME_HOME/conf/.
 There are two ways to stream data in our storage system:

-a)-/etc/default/flume-ng-agent fle contains environment variable as FLUME_AGENT_NAME, just name set this variable as your AgentName(TwitterAgent in out case).
+a)-/etc/default/flume-ng-agent file contains environment variable as FLUME_AGENT_NAME, just name set this variable as your AgentName(TwitterAgent in out case).

 - cd /etc/init.d

 sudo flume-ng-agent start  ->It will start flume-ng and data will be start streaming

 sudo flume-ng-agent stop   ->To stop straming

 b)cd FLUME_HOME/bin

 AGENTNAME is TwitterAgent in our case

 sudo flume-ng agent --conf ./conf/ --f ./conf/Flume.conf --name AGENTNAME -Dflume.root.logger=DEBUG,console

-If you don't want to run in DEBUG mode, simply enter sudo flume-ng agent --conf ./conf/ --f ./conf/Flume.conf --name AGENTNAME -Dflume.root.logger=INFO,console
+If you don't want to run in DEBUG mode, simply enter

+sudo flume-ng agent --conf ./conf/ --f ./conf/Flume.conf --name AGENTNAME -Dflume.root.logger=INFO,console